 June 6, 2012

-I just finished my testimony in front of the House Committee on Energy and Commerce regarding performer’s rights.
+Today, I testified in front of the House Committee on Energy and Commerce regarding performer’s rights.

 You can read a transcript here:

 It was exciting and gratifying to get the chance to make the case that performers, in addition to songwriters should receive fair compensation when they’re music is played on terrestrial radio (a right they currently don’t have).

 I’m not sure how many people are aware of the fact that, while songwriters get paid when their recordings are played on AM/FM radio, performers (the musicians who played on the recording) do not.